Updated: Oct. 9, 2013

 Upon review of an audit report or self-certification received from a provider, the Audit Office may request additional information from the provider.
 If the submittal is not complete and accurate, the Audit Office will return it to the provider for correction.
 Upon request for additional information by the Audit Office, the provider shall submit the information within 15 days after the day that it receives the Audit Office's request.
 If the information is not provided within the 15-day period, the submittal will be placed on pending status for an additional 15 days.
 If the information is not received within the additional 15-day period, the submittal will not be processed for administrative qualification.

-The Audit Office will provide a selected firm's indirect cost rate information to the managing office on notification from the Design Division, for use in negotiations.
+The Audit Office will provide a selected firm's indirect cost rate information to the managing office on notification of selection for use in negotiations.
 The Audit Office will not provide a firm's administrative qualification information to the managing office or the consultant selection team before the selection of that firm.